MoeAS/Healthcare-Online-Consultation/README.md

 Download MySQL workbench based on the following steps https://m.youtube.com/watch?v=sCcncJNLbaw While installing you will be asked to provide a username and password for your MySQL local instance, make sure to remember them
 Create a new database by copying the code in the query.txt file uploaded to your MySQL workbench Execute the code in a SQL query

+Make sure to put he Database username and password of your SQL DB in:

+shaza/settings.py lines 86 & 87

+app1/views.py line 11

 ```
 **Step 2 - Django Environment Preparation (If you don't already have a django Virtual Environment)**